CogniFit

 This may seem simple at first.
 However, drivers will quickly see that becoming a top-tier driver takes plenty of skill and lots of dedication.
 Obstacles are scattered along the track.
 And each type of block will require the player to plan ahead quickly to avoid them.

-color rush instructions
+color rush instructions brain training

 Race fast as you can through the racetrack.

-color rush instructions
+color rush brain training game

 As you level up, tracks and obstacles get harder.

-color rush instructions
+color rush brain game

 Try to get as many bonus orbs as possible!